google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 ## Tips

-Debugging USB in Chrome is made easier with the internal page `chrome://device-log` where you can see all USB device related events in one single place.
+Debugging USB in Chrome is easier with the internal page `chrome://device-log` where you can see all USB device related events in one single place.

 <img style="width:723px; max-height:414px" src="/web/updates/images/2016-03-02-access-usb-devices-on-the-web/web-usb-device-log-page.png" alt="Internal page to debug Web USB"/>

-Early adopters who want to test their existing devices with WebUSB before they can update their firmware or the [Public Device Registry](https://wicg.github.io/webusb/#public-device-registry) is [implemented](https://bugs.chromium.org/p/chromium/issues/detail?id=598765) are not out ouf luck there thanks to a dedicated switch.
+Early adopters who want to test their existing devices with WebUSB before they update their firmware or the [Public Device Registry](https://wicg.github.io/webusb/#public-device-registry) is [implemented](https://bugs.chromium.org/p/chromium/issues/detail?id=598765) are not out of luck thanks to a dedicated switch.
 To disable checking of the WebUSB allowed origins descriptors that implement a CORS-like mechanism to secure origin to device communications, run `chrome` with the `--disable-webusb-security` [switch](https://www.chromium.org/developers/how-tos/run-chromium-with-flags).